Appearance

 dbr.search

-By default, myDBR's objects export and search/filter functionality are placed behind a small triangle.
-You can change this behavior by using dbr.search.
-If set to a value of 1, the export/filter area is shown by default.
-If set to a value of 0, the filter is hidden altogether.
+By default, myDBR places the objects export and search/filter functionality behind a small triangle.
+You can modify this behavior using the dbr.search command.
+Setting it to 1 will display the export/filter area by default, while setting it to 0 hides the filter altogether.

 select 'dbr.search', 1;

-Note that you can set the export and search/filter functionality to be on by default in userstyle.css by adding: div.search { display: block; }
+Additionally, you can configure the export and search/filter functionality to be visible by default by adding the following rule to your userstyle.css: div.search { display: block; }

-Note that you can set the search/export feature to be on by default by setting $mydbr_defaults['search'] = true; in the defaults.
+You can also set the search/export feature to be on by default by adding $mydbr_defaults['search'] = true; to the defaults.

 Auto Refresh